Jean-Poul/Data-Science-Exam-Project/README-STAGE2.md

 2. Collect and integrate the data sources in shared repository by either ETL (Extract Transform Load) or ELT (Extract Load Transform).
+Our data will be loaded straight into the system to begin with.
+This might change further down the line.
+Thoughts:
+- Webscrape news.
+- Load data from our database.

 3. Explore the data by applying methods of descriptive and inferential statistics.